 Is my gift tax deductible?

 As a non-profit 501c3 organization, a gift to the Children’s Museum of Richmond can be an allowable deduction for income tax purposes.
-Our tax identification number is 51-0220694.
+The museum's tax identification number is 51-0220694.

 What forms of payment can the Children’s Museum of Richmond accept?

 The museum can accept payments in the form of cash, personal check, MasterCard, Visa, American Express, and securities.
 Gifts of appreciated stock can benefit the Children’s Museum of Richmond while

 providing substantial tax benefits for the donor.
 If you contribute appreciated stock, you pay no capital gains tax upon the transfer of the stock and receive an income tax charitable deduction for the full